H-1B Visa Information

 All applications for H-1B status are handled by the International Student Scholar Office at the request of the hiring department.
 The H-1B process can take several months.
 Please contact ISSO at intlsso@charlotte.edu as soon as you anticipate employment of a foreign national requiring H-1B status.
 Application procedures and timelines vary depending on the type of H-1B application being processed.
 For more information about the process, see the H-1B process chart.

-UNC Charlotte ISSO Scholar Portal Login Instructions
+UNC Charlotte ISSO Portal Login Instructions

-- To initiate a UNC Charlotte sponsorship request for an H-1B employee, the ISSO has created ‘User Groups’ for each academic department within the ISSO Scholar Portal.
+- To initiate a UNC Charlotte sponsorship request for an H-1B employee, the ISSO has created ‘User Groups’ for each academic department within the ISSO Portal.
 Most College Business Officers, Chairs, and several faculty members who submit requests frequently have been assigned as users.

-- If you are not able to access the portal after clicking inside the tan box at ISSO Scholar Portal and login using your NinerNet credentials (Chrome works best), it’s possible that you are not listed as a user.
+- If you are not able to access the portal after clicking inside the tan box at ISSO Portal and login using your NinerNet credentials (Chrome works best), it’s possible that you are not listed as a user.
 Please send an email to intlsso@charlotte.edu to request access to your departmental User Group.